 We regularly teach handwriting in order to encourage the children to write in a neat, joined style.
 We will be focusing on ensuring ascenders and descenders are formed correctly and we have provided the children with a special handwriting book to practise in.

 Spelling-we will begin by exploring prefixes and suffixes.

 We operate a carousel reading lesson 3 times a week.
 In these lessons, your child will have 2 guided sessions per week where aspects of reading are explored in detail.
 In addition activities are provided to facilitate independent learning.
 These activities often include mathematical games, applying known computing skills, spellings and comprehensions.
 Bug Club is also used during guided reading and you can access this with your child at home if you wish.

-Using the Singapore Maths approach to learning we will continue to focus on Fractions, including Adding and Subtracting Fractions and finding Equivalent Fractions.
-We will then be moving on to Time; learning to tell the time and measuring time in hours, minutes and seconds.
+Using the Singapore Maths approach to learning we will begin to look at angles including recognising acute, obtuse and right angles.
+We will then be moving on to time; learning to tell the time and measuring time in hours, minutes and seconds.

 In addition we will have regular opportunities throughout the week to maintain and develop our number skills including practising the 3, 4 and 8 times tables with related division facts.
 It would be highly beneficial for your child to learn these at home too.
 We will also spend time revising strategies for solving calculations for all four operations (addition, subtraction, multiplication and division).